 Here are 4 tips to help keep your inflammation levels low and in check:

 Choose fish on the menu and supplement with Omega 3s.
-Omega 3s are ainflammation naturally-occurring substance which have a powerful anti-inflammatory effect on the body.
+Omega 3s are a naturally-occurring substance which have a powerful anti-inflammatory effect on the body.
 Fish oils can actually be used in some circumstances to treat inflammatory diseases such as rheumatoid arthritis and help with insulin sensitivity for pre-diabetics.
 (1, 6) Please note, fish oil supplementations have been shown to be much more effective than flaxseed oil and other vegetable sources of Omega 3s

 risks of a number of diseases including type 2 diabetes, obesity, sarcopenia (muscle loss) and osteoporosis.
 Strength training can also improve energy levels and increase libido.
 (8)